-During the year of Hurrican Katrina, hurricanes in the Gulf Coast have left thousands of homes, factories, schools and vehicles under water.
+During a time of increasing rains from various hurricanes, thousands of homes, factories, schools and vehicles can be flooded.
 Structures can be rebuilt and streets can be repaired, but is there any way that these waterlogged vehicles can be brought back to serviceable life?
 Yes there is, but resurrecting a car that's been in a flood is going to require time-consuming work and attention to detail.
 It's not quite as dramatic as a frame-off restoration, but it will take a lot of work.

 Things wouldn't be as bad if the flood water wasn't so filthy.
 If your car fell into a swimming pool and you got it out and drained the water, chances are the overall amount of work (relatively speaking) to get the car back on the road wouldn't be all that great.
 Swimming pool water is clean and mixed with chlorine, so many of the effects seen from flood waters wouldn't be of too much concern.
 Chief among these effects is mold.